BlitzlanePy/Blitzlane/README.md

-Blitzlane is a Python toolkit designed to empower AI agents to interact seamlessly with blockchain applications, focusing on Solana and Base.
+Blitzlane: Your AI Agent Toolkit for Blockchain Applications Blitzlane is a Python toolkit designed to empower AI agents to interact seamlessly with blockchain applications, focusing on Solana and Base.
 It simplifies the development of decentralized applications (dApps) by providing tools for token management, NFT handling, and more.
 With a focus on ease of use and powerful functionality, Blitzlane allows developers to create robust and sophisticated blockchain-based solutions, leveraging AI-driven workflows.

-GitHub Stars GitHub Forks Total Downloads PyPI Version Open Issues Python Version License
+GitHub Stars Open Issues Python Version License

 🚀 Introduction
 Blitzlane bridges the gap between AI agents and blockchain applications.
 It provides a streamlined development experience for building decentralized applications (dApps) that leverage the power of AI on Solana and Base.
 From automated trading to complex DeFi interactions, Blitzlane equips developers with the tools needed to build intelligent on-chain solutions.